Linguistics

 We learn that "to oscillate the head while gently throwing it back" communicates approval in some countries even though it resembles the headshake of disapproval used in other countries; that "to tap a slightly inflated cheek" constitutes an erotic invitation when accompanied by a wink; that the middle finger pointed in the air signifies approval in South America.
 We may already know that it is a grave insult in the Middle East and Asia to display the sole of one's shoe, but perhaps not that motorcyclists sometimes greet each other by raising a foot.
 Illustrated with clever line drawings and documented with quotations from literature (the author, François Caradec, was a distinguished and prolific historian of literature, culture, and humorous oddities, as well as a novelist and poet), this dictionary offers readers unique lessons in polylingual meaning.

 It is often said that speech is what distinguishes us from other animals.
 But are we all talk?
 What if language was bequeathed to us not by word of mouth, but as a hand-me-down?
-The notion that language evolved not from animal cries but from manual and facial gestures--that, for most of human history, actions have spoken louder than words--has been around since Condillac.
+The notion that language evolved not from animal cries but from manual and facial gestures-that, for most of human history, actions have spoken louder than words-has been around since Condillac.
 But never before has anyone developed a full-fledged theory of how, why, and with what effects language evolved from a gestural system to the spoken word.
 Marshaling far-flung evidence from anthropology, animal behavior, neurology, molecular biology, anatomy, linguistics, and evolutionary psychology, Michael Corballis makes the case that language developed, with the emergence of Homo sapiens, from primate gestures to a true signed language, complete with grammar and syntax and at best punctuated with grunts and other vocalizations.
-While vocal utterance played an increasingly important complementary role, autonomous speech did not appear until about 50,000 years ago--much later than generally believed.
+While vocal utterance played an increasingly important complementary role, autonomous speech did not appear until about 50,000 years ago-much later than generally believed.
 Bringing in significant new evidence to bolster what has been a minority view, Corballis goes beyond earlier supporters of a gestural theory by suggesting why speech eventually (but not completely!) supplanted gesture.
 He then uses this milestone to account for the artistic explosion and demographic triumph of the particular group of Homo sapiens from whom we are descended.
 And he asserts that speech, like written language, was a cultural invention and not a biological fait accompli.
 Writing with wit and eloquence, Corballis makes nimble reference to literature, mythology, natural history, sports, and contemporary politics as he explains in fascinating detail what we now know about such varied subjects as early hominid evolution, modern signed languages, and the causes of left-handedness.
-From Hand to Mouth will have scholars and laymen alike talking--and sometimes gesturing--for years to come.Isn't it ironic?
-Or is it?
-Never mind, I'm just being sarcastic (or am I?).
-Irony and sarcasm are two of the most misused, misapplied, and misunderstood words in our conversational lexicon.
-In this volume in the MIT Press Essential Knowledge series, psycholinguist Roger Kreuz offers an enlightening and concise overview of the life and times of these two terms, mapping their evolution from Greek philosophy and Roman rhetoric to modern literary criticism to emojis.
+From Hand to Mouth will have scholars and laymen alike talking-and sometimes gesturing-for years to come."English accents are the sexiest."

 "Americans have ruined the English language."
 Such claims about the English language are often repeated but rarely examined.
 Professor Lynne Murphy is on the linguistic front line.
 In The Prodigal Tongue she explores the fiction and reality of the special relationship between British and American English.
 By examining the causes and symptoms of American Verbal Inferiority Complex and its flipside, British Verbal Superiority Complex, Murphy unravels the prejudices, stereotypes and insecurities that shape our attitudes to our own language.
 With great humo(u)r and new insights, Lynne Murphy looks at the social, political and linguistic forces that have driven American and British English in different directions: how Americans got from centre to center, why British accents are growing away from American ones, and what different things we mean when we say estate, frown, or middle class.
 Is anyone winning this war of the words?
 Will Yanks and Brits ever really understand each other?